Ivorforce/Monoteny/README.md

 # Monoteny

 #### NOTE: Monoteny is in its early development.
 The documents refer to features as if done, although the implementation does not reflect it.
 A language spec does not exist because the language design is highly exploratory.
+No ETA can be given yet.
 Feel free to browse nonetheless.

 Welcome to the mathemagical land of Monoteny!